DLXPlugins/wp-plugin-info-card/readme.txt

 = 5.2.0 =
 * Released 2024-07-17
+* <a href="https://dlxplugins.com/announcements/plugin-info-card-5-2-introduces-easy-digital-downloads-compatibility/">Read the announcement post</a> for more details.
 * New Feature: Added Easy Digital Downloads integration.
 * Bug fix: Fixing large layout in the block editor.
 * Bug fix: Fixing mobile styling in the admin options.